 Get Outside & Connect

-Children can “connect” with the outdoors and nature by going on nature hunts, climbing trees, rolling down hills, playing in creeks, searching for the big blue sky, inventing games, building sand castles, or just digging in the mud!
+Children can “connect” with the outdoors and nature by going on nature hunts, climbing trees, rolling down hills, playing in creeks, inventing games, building sand castles, or just digging in the mud!

-Play is the most important work of early childhood.
-If we want our children to learn, grow and develop properly we need to get them back outside where they belong.
+If play is the most important work of early childhood, and we want our children to learn, grow and develop properly… We need to get them outside where they belong.

 When kids are outside, they will usually find a number of ways to play on their own.
-For links to lots of outside play ideas see Get Outside & Connect.
+For links to lots more fun outside activities check out Get Outside & Connect.